brutella/comment-generator/readme.markdown

-# Docu Generator
+# Comment Generator
-A ruby class to extract documentation from Objective-C code.
+A ruby class that generates comments from Objective-C code.
 Currently supported is [appledoc](https://github.com/tomaz/appledoc) documentation for Objective-C class and method definitions.

 ## Use in Xcode